gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API-?.md

  cd  demo/src/main/java/com/example/restservice #asuming that demo is the directory name
 ```

-First and foremost, you need the following imports (half of the trouble ends here).
+Most importantly, you need the following imports.
 However, to make some imports you need to add dependencies(in pom.xml file).

 This is how my pom.xml looks.
 ```xml